What is a Support Broker

 Support brokers are accountable to the person with a disability, providing assistance as required, advocating for the person and continually putting the focus of the needs of the person.

 Support brokers do not have the right to change the plan or communicate with other professionals about the plan without the involvement of the person they are working for.
 Professional confidentiality towards the customer is part of the contract which is made between the support broker and the customer.

 Who can use a Support Broker?

-Support Brokers will work with individuals over 18 years of age, who have a disability, physical, intellectual, sensory or other.
+Support Brokers will work individuals who live with disability, physical, intellectual, sensory or other.
 Individuals with a disability will need to have control of their own individual funding before a Support Broker can work with them.
 Funding may come from different areas such as: